akinnee/AkCoffeeSlideshow/README.md

 AkCoffeeSlideshow
 =================

-A lightweight, object-oriented slideshow built with CoffeeScript and SCSS
+A lightweight, object-oriented, fluid width slideshow built with CoffeeScript and SCSS

 ### Dependencies